antvis/G2/site/docs/manual/extra-topics/bundle.en.md

 order: 9
 ---

 G2 version 5.0.19 publishs the on-demand packaging function.
-Can use [Tree-Shaking](https://rollupjs.org/introduction/#tree-shaking) ablility of tools like [Rollup](https://rollupjs.org/),[Webpack](https://webpack.js.org/) to use G2 features on demand, thereby reducing the packaged size.
+You can leverage the [Tree-Shaking](https://rollupjs.org/introduction/#tree-shaking) capability of bundling tools like [Rollup](https://rollupjs.org/),[Webpack](https://webpack.js.org/) to use G2 features on demand, thereby reducing the packaged size.
 Although there is still a lot of room for optimization from the results, this function has the following significance:

 * Prevent the package size of existing G2 5.0 users from meaninglessly increasing.
 * It can more clearly analyze dependencies and organize the overall architecture of G2 5.0.